-- Assess the level of stakeholder interest and support for the project and enable their views to be considered in project design and environmental and social performance. - Promote and provide means for the effective and inclusive involvement of project-affected parties throughout the project life cycle on issues that could affect them. - Ensure that appropriate information about the project's environmental and social risks and impacts is disseminated to stakeholders in a timely, accessible, understandable, and appropriate manner. - Ensure that project-affected communities have accessible and inclusive means to raise issues and complaints and allow Borrowers to respond to and manage such issues and complaints.
+• Assess the level of stakeholder interest and support for the should be foreseen.

+- project and enable their views to be considered in project design and environmental and social performance.
+Promote and provide means for the effective and inclusive involvement of project-affected parties throughout the project - Ensure that appropriate information about the project's environmental and social risks and impacts is disseminated to stakeholders in a timely, accessible, understandable, and appropriate manner. - Ensure that project-affected communities have accessible and inclusive means to raise issues and complaints and allow Borrowers to respond to and manage such issues and complaints.